Malakbel-001/Discord-Picker/README.md

 npm run dev
 ```

-If you want to run the bot for your own server(s):
+If you want to run the bot for your own Discord server(s):

 ```
 npm start